 Reaching CDS compliancy standards while optimizing multi-utility interconnectedness

 Together with BASF we were invited to present the experiences and insights gained at their chemical plant in Antwerp (Belgium) with a group of Dutch industrial energy users.
-In a mutual operation with BASF, we are working on the orchestration of the optimization processes that are at the core of their Verbund thinking.
+In a mutual operation with BASF, we are working on the orchestration of the optimisation processes that are at the core of their Verbund thinking.

 The BASF Verbund